Re-modelling Performance to energize leaders and their teams in the realization of their full potential.

 Meta-model™ looks like no other model.
 It brings data on performance to life and tells a story.
 The result is new levels of insight, clarity & creative thinking.
 Click to explore the model and its narrative.

 The pitstop meta-model generates ‘cognitive ease'.
 It results in better analysis, more creative problem solving and improved decision making.
 The use of the model challenges assumptions and minimizes bias, especially in group decision-making (where it tackles conformity and group-think).

 Combining Metaphor & Model

 The pitstop combines the power of a metaphor with the clarity of a model – the result is a meta-model.

-Metaphors have been described as ‘weapons of mass instruction’1.
-Their power lies in their ability to communicates complex ideas with few (if any) words, also in their ability to fire imagination and evoke emotion.
+Metaphors have been described as ‘weapons of mass instruction'1.
+Their power lies in their ability to communicate complex ideas with few (if any) words, also in their ability to fire imagination and evoke emotion.

 The use of metaphor re-frames2 the issue of performance so as to enable a discussion that is free of defensiveness, personalities or politics.
 It also results in more creative and holistic ‘right-brain' thinking.